Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

 Beautiful and fragile ice swirls tightly around you as you focus your magic completely upon your own defense as you retaliate against those who would strike you.
 Gain 6 + Presence absorption.
 The first time that you lose life before the start of your next turn, the ice shatters into a shower of painful shards.
-Make an Agility attack against all creatures within 10 feet of you.
+Make an Agility attack against all creatures within 2 tiles of you.
 If you hit, 3 + ½ Presence stacks of bleeding.

 If you have at least 4 stacks of water exposure, the absorption gained increases to 10 + Presence.
 In addition, you cannot spend movement and are immune to forced movement until the end of your next turn.